Politics of Oman

-The Politics of Oman takes place in the context of a unitary absolute monarchy, where the Sultan of Oman is both head of state and head of government.
+The Politics of Oman take place in the context of a unitary absolute monarchy, where the Sultan of Oman is both head of state and head of government.
 The Sultan is hereditary, who appoints a cabinet to assist him.
 The sultan also serves as the supreme commander of the armed forces and prime minister.

 Monarchy

 The Sultan is a direct descendant of Ahmad bin Said al-Busaidi, the founder of the Al Said dynasty.
 The Sultanate has neither political parties nor legislature, although the bicameral representative bodies provide the government with advice.
 After the late Sultan Qaboos bin Said al-Said died leaving no direct heir, his successor Haitham bin Tariq chose to create the position of Crown Prince of Oman in 2021 and move to a defined line of succession rather than leaving it up to a family vote.

 The current sultan is Haitham bin Tariq, who was appointed on 11 January 2020 following the death of his cousin Sultan Qaboos bin Said al-Said.